 What sort of race can we expect?

-There has only been one Grand Prix in Saudi Arabia, and the race was dominated by Lewis Hamilton, who had pole, the race win, and fastest lap.
+The first race in 2021,was dominated by Lewis Hamilton, who had pole, the race win, and fastest lap.

 The race suffered from two red flags, following accidents, and three virtual safety car periods.